Academic Eligibility (Updated 04/05/21)

 You will not be able to enroll in University of Arizona courses and any future enrolled courses may be administratively dropped.
 You are encouraged to connect with your Academic Advisor to discuss your future plans.

 You should be prepared to provide a narrative explanation within the appeal.
 The narrative will outline the reason(s) for your appeal, the resources or services used so far, and the plan for success if the appeal is approved.
 Keeping in mind that becoming Ineligible is the result of 3 consecutive semesters under a 2.0 cumulative GPA, you should provide insight into the circumstances or challenges you have faced over those semesters, and then also describe how they may have changed (worsened or improved) during the last semester.

-The priority deadline is June 4th.
-Future enrolled courses will be dropped on June 5th, so it is important to get your appeal submitted by June 4th.
+The priority deadline for Fall 2021 appeals is January 7, 2022.
+Future enrolled courses will be dropped on January 8, so it is important to get your appeal submitted by January 7.